Dorotik/AISparksStudio/_pages/download.md

   overlay_image: /assets/images/splash-page-main.webp
 ---

-Thank you for your interest in AI Sparks Studio!
-Know that it's **completely free, without any ads or spyware.**
+Thank you for choosing AI Sparks Studio!
+This application is **completely free, without any ads or spyware.**

-As a solo-developer passion project, the application lacks extensive testing and features that perhaps many people would find essential. **Any feedback is welcome** at <span id="email"></span>
+As a passion project by a solo developer, AI Sparks Studio may lack certain features or extensive testing.
+Your feedback is always welcome at <span id="email"></span>

 Supported operating systems:
 :   Windows 10 (64-bit)